Serubin/dotfiles/README.md

 In OS X the script will install brew and all needed components.

-## What does this set up do?

-This setup creates a clean bash envirnment with several other applications.
-Below is each application created and the features added.
-Of course I encourage you to look through the files to get a better picture of what this will set up for you.
+## General overview

 Settings in `~/.dotfiles.info`

 #### Bash/ZSH
+* Custom Themeing
+ * Set in dotfiles.info
-*   Aliases (listed in bash/.alias)
+*   Aliases (listed in packages/shell/common/run/.alias)
-*   Custom PS1 prompt with git integration
-*   Functions to make life easy (listed in bash/.function)
+*   Functions to make life easy (listed in packages/shell/common/run/.function)

 #### ZSH
 * Custom Themeing